sublime-ycmd/sublime-ycmd/README.md

 python runtests.py
 ```

+The tests are not yet complete.
+It tests some basic low-level operations, but
+does not test any of the plugin behaviour.

 **TODO** Flags for controlling test list and logging.

 ## Contributing
 Ensure that unit tests still pass, and that `pylint` does not report issues.

+**TODO** Fix code so it actually passes `pylint`...